RCIC-UCI-Public/yaml2rpm/README.md

 If you want to use prebuilt RPMS for testing on a standard CentOS machine, you can follow what is below.
 The following was tested on the official CentOS 7 Amazon machine image.

+If you want to build yaml2rpm RPMS and install them from source repo, see Building
 ### Prerequisites

 1. Python 2 or 3.
 Required python modules: yaml and datetime.